dotmenu/dotmenu/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/dotmenu/dotmenu/dotnet.yml)

+## Important update

+I (Natesworks) will no longer be making any major updates to dotmenu.

+**Why?**

+There are many reasons so I'll just mention a few:

+- Working on other projects
+I am currently planning on making an opensource rogue-like game in Unity.
+More information coming soon 👀.
+- Demotivated
+A big reason is also because I am simply demotivated.
+I just do not want to work on this project anymore and this is the reason I have not made any major contributions in ~1 month.

+Every once in a while I will release bug fixes and rarely new features.

 # Dotmenu
 A straightforward console menu library designed to streamline user interactions in console applications.